tkchanat/portfolio/docs/notes/sampling-techniques.md

 \end{align}
 $$

-This is also known as the _van der Corput sequence_, a specialized one-dimensional radical inverse sequence.
+This is also known as the _van der Corput sequence_[^2], a specialized one-dimensional radical inverse sequence.
 The generalized form is called the _Halton sequence_, that is scalable to higher dimensions.
 To generate points in $N$-dimension, simply pick a different base from the prim number series ${2, 3, 5, 7, 11, \dots}$.
 Scratchapixel has a more [in-depth explanation](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/introduction-quasi-monte-carlo.html), feel free to give it a read!

 <div id="halton"></div>
 <button type="button" class="btn d-inline" id="halton-start">Start</button>